Countdown to Oignies - 2022

-But the Métaphone offers an entirely different journey, into a concert hall that can accommodate an audience 650, with a sound system ready for musical concerts - rock, rap, pop...
+But the Métaphone offers an entirely different journey, into a concert hall that can accommodate an audience 650; it is equipped with a sound system ready for all manner of musical concerts - rock, rap, pop...

-...It can also be a musical instrument itself, when the wind vibrates the panels of its outer shell, which tinkle and chime, providing a reminder of the machinery noise from the nearby pithead - La Fosse No. 9.
+...The building also becomes a musical instrument itself, when the wind vibrates the panels of its outer shell, which tinkle and chime; creating sounds reminiscent of the machinery noise which came from the nearby pithead - La Fosse No. 9, in times gone by.

 - Week 46 -

-Serving as both changing room and showers for the 9 and 9bis pitheads, the Hanging-Up Room takes its name from the way it was organised.
+Serving as both changing room and showers for the 9 and 9bis (9 & 9a) pitheads, the Hanging-Up Room (or literally the room of the hanged) takes its name from the way it was organised.
 Every miner had a token with his number on it, which corresponded to a chain at the end of which he hung his clothes.
 As each shift finished, it was thus easy to check at a glance if everybody had returned safely to the surface.

 Now renovated, along with the rest of the mine buildings, the hanging-up room serves as a venue for many musical events.

 14th July - Bastille Day, la Fête Nationale